Hotels in Medellín

 Laureles

-Circular avenues, specialty coffee, Avenida 70 bar strips, and coworking cadence — slower tempo than Lleras yet still restaurant-rich.
+Circular avenues, specialty coffee, local restaurants, and coworking-friendly cafés — slower tempo than Lleras yet still dining-rich.

 Estadio